NeverMendel/chrome-headless-screenshots/README.md

 Node.js script and Docker image to take screenshots of webpages with Chrome headless and [Puppeteer](https://github.com/puppeteer/puppeteer).

+If you find chrome-headless-screenshots helpful, please consider giving it a star ⭐️.
+Your support helps me gauge its usage and motivates further development.

 Pull requests are welcome.

 ## How to use it